Hi 👋 I’m Crow

 • Life, Death, and Entropy:

-so we keep our human bodies entropy low by eating food and increasing the entropy of our surroundings. so that would mean death is a sort of increase in entropy in our body.
+so we keep our human bodies entropy low by eating food and increasing the entropy of our surroundings.

 also , if universes entropy is always increasing then will it just crumble like the human body ,ehh 😦